Unrepl/unravel/README.md

 Show docstring

+## Future work

+See [TODO.md](TODO.md) for a list of planned improvements.
+Unravel is developed in conjunction with [unrepl](https://github.com/cgrand/unrepl).

-## Links
+## Related work

-The Ultimate Guide To Clojure REPLs on the [Socket REPL](https://lambdaisland.com/guides/clojure-repls/clojure-repls#orgheadline20)
+- The Ultimate Guide To Clojure REPLs on the [Socket REPL](https://lambdaisland.com/guides/clojure-repls/clojure-repls#orgheadline20)

+- [replicant](https://github.com/puredanger/replicant): proof of concept of using Socket REPL for tooling

 ## Copyright